jdoscottini/exercises-trainment/README.md

 Hi, I'm Jonathan Scottini, on this repository I will document my learning process through exercises.

 # This is my first repo.

+# I made some changes to this document.